Simon-K-Schaefer/ManifoldX/README.md

 The output folder contains the FoldX energy outputs for every position and two summary files:
 * Interaction energies for the protein protein interface ([PDB-file]_interactions-summary.tsv)
-* Energies within the interacting chains as indicator for destabilizing mutations ([PDB-file]_indiv_interactions-summary.tsv)
+* Energies within the interacting chains as indicator for destabilising mutations ([PDB-file]_indiv_interactions-summary.tsv)
 ```plaintext
 output-1AVZ-reres-A-B/
 ├── 1AVZ-reres.pdb